 This means I can’t just unmount and turn off the drive and plug it into my laptop and turn it back on.
-It usually takes me at least a half hour to get things working when I want to switch computers or between USB3.0 and Thunderbolt.
+It usually takes me at least a half-hour to get things working when I want to switch computers or between USB3.0 and Thunderbolt.
 Sometimes longer.
 It’s really crazy.

 After a firmware update, I could not get it working at all on my MacPro no matter what sequence I did.
 I thought the drive was dead until I tried it on my MacBook Pro where it mounted.
-After mounting it to my MacBook Pro I was then able to get it mounting on my MacPro.
+After mounting it to my MacBook Pro I was then able to get it mounted on my MacPro.